-Since 2002, the Alte Oper Frankfurt has held an international conductor competition every two years dedicated to the conductor Sir Georg Solti, who died in 1997.
-Young up-and-coming conductors will face a jury of experts to make the hard way to the finals.
-The winner will receive prize money of 15,000 euros, the runner-up 10,000 euros and the third 5,000 euros.
-In addition, the winners of first and second place will be able to conduct the Frankfurt Opera and Museum Orchestra, the hr Symphony Orchestra and other German and international orchestras.
-So far, the renowned competition has taken place seven times.
+Since 2002, an International Conductors' Competition dedicated to the conductor Sir Georg Solti, who died in 1997, has been held every two years at the Alte Oper Frankfurt.
+Young up-and-coming conductors face a jury of experts here in order to make the hard way to the finals.
+The winner will receive prize money of 15,000 euros, the runner-up another 10,000 euros and third place 5,000 euros.
+In addition, the first and second place winners will have the opportunity to conduct the Frankfurt Opera and Museum Orchestra, the Frankfurt Radio Symphony Orchestra and other German and international orchestras.
+So far, the renowned competition has been held seven times.
 Filmmaker Götz Schauder accompanied the fourth competition in 2008 with his camera.

-"Dirigenten - Jede Bewegung zählt" observes five of the 24 participants from their arrival in Frankfurt through the preliminary rounds to the final.
-They are very different protagonists, such as Alondra de la Parra from New York, who is already a celebrated conductor in America and who also wants to achieve a breakthrough in Europe with her participation.
-Or Aziz Shokhakimov from Uzbekistan, who, at just twenty years of age, wants to prove that he is one of the great up-and-coming conductors.
-He has to hold his own against Englishman James Lowe, German Andreas Hotz and Japanese Shizuo Z Kuwahara.
-The latter has a very special effect on the jury and orchestra, conducting not with the baton, but only with his hands.
+Conductors - Every Movement Counts observes five of the 24 participants from their journey to Frankfurt through the preliminary rounds to the final.
+They are very different protagonists, such as Alondra de la Parra from New York, who is already a celebrated conductor in America and who would also like to make her breakthrough in Europe with her participation.
+Or Aziz Shokhakimov from Uzbekistan, who at just twenty years of age wants to prove that he is one of the great up-and-coming conductors.
+He has to hold his own against the Englishman James Lowe, the German Andreas Hotz and the Japanese Shizuo Z Kuwahara.
+The latter has a very special effect on the jury and the orchestra, as he does not conduct with a baton, but only with his hands.

-With the help of these protagonists, the film lets the audience feel the emotional highs and lows, the enormous pressure that weighs on the participants and the joy of reaching the next round as well as the disappointment of being eliminated.
-At the same time, however, one can also look over the shoulder of the jury in its decision-making processes, which is no less interesting.
-Thus, especially in the first hour, a really thrilling insight into the competition emerges, in which the viewer develops a completely new respect for the conductor's profession.
+On the basis of these protagonists, the film allows the audience to feel the emotional highs and lows, the enormous pressure that weighs on the participants and the joy of reaching the next round as well as the disappointment of elimination.
+At the same time, however, you also get to look over the jury's shoulder as they make their decisions, which is no less interesting.
+Thus, especially in the first hour, a really rousing insight into the competition emerges, during which one develops a whole new respect for the profession of conducting as a viewer.